voiceflow/runtime-client-js/docs/advanced-usage.md

 await rclient.start();
 ```

 If you are working in TypeScript, you will get auto-completion for `trace` objects.
-Alternatively, for documentation on each trace's payload, see [Advanced Trace Types](#advanced-trace-types).
+Alternatively, for documentation on each trace's payload, see [Trace Types](#trace-types).